We help households capture rainwater. But why is that important?

 We help households capture rainwater.
 But why is this important?

-Not only do we need to take care of rainwater as a resource, this plays a key role in mitigating the impact of surface water flooding, sewer spills and ensuring a healthy environment and ecosystem for future generations.
+Not only do we need to take care of rainwater as a resource, managing rainwater plays a key role in:

 Surface water flooding is disruptive, dangerous and damaging.